 Focussing on in-person communication helps establish a rapport between the developers much better than text-based communication ever will.

-If a junior has made a mistake in the pull request then you can discuss it with them and correct the mistake.
-This way, that mistake will never make it to a live production environment.
+If a junior has made a mistake in the pull request then you can discuss it with them and talk about possible ways to correct the mistake.
+Pull request reviews are great for this reason.

 Code review also allows the senior to assess how well the junior has been doing on the tasks they've been given.
 If they're doing well on a 2-day task, then it's probably going to be OK to give them a 4-day task too.
 If not, then some more mentoring may be required.
 And that's perfectly OK.
 Give them that mentorship and direction, and try again.

 Ultimately, your mentorship should be about making the junior feel welcome and safe within your team.
 You've probably sensed this as a theme to my points already, but I want to take the last few minutes of this talk to really drive this point home: In fact, this should be what's happening with everyone in your team.